summerzahara/summerzahara/README.md

 `Python Developer`

-I'm Summer and I am learning about generative AI!
-I enjoy projects in Python and am expanding my skills to data science and deep learning.
+Hi, I'm Summer.
+I am a technical business analyst with 10 years of experience working in the data space.
+I started my coding journey by learning SQL and Python for data analysis, and I am now expanding my skills by learning JavaScript in order to develop my own applications.

+As a seasoned professional, I have honed my skills in working with data to drive business insights and solutions.
+My solid foundation in SQL and Python has allowed me to progress in my coding journey.

+Currently, I am learning JavaScript in an effort to broaden my capabilities and open up new opportunities to develop my own applications.
 You can follow my journey on [twitter]( twitter.com/summerlearns).
 ----------------

 ## Languages